chrisalcantara/csv2json/README.txt

-A small program to convert a CSV to JSON file in Go.
+A small program to convert a CSV to JSON file in C.

 Install